MZanggl/mockzen/README.md

 dep.register(fetch, fakeFetch)
 ```

-If you did not reigster the mock, your test will fail, so there's no surprise about whether you correctly mocked something or not!
+If you did not register the mock, your test will fail, so there's no surprise about whether you correctly mocked something or not!

 ## Get Started